Limited Release

 2. Register customer profile

 After you get a payment method token (either newly created or retrieved from existing saved payment methods), register the customer profile in your PayPal billing system.
-Use a valid access token and make a POST call to the/v1/commerce/billing/customers endpoint with all required request parameters.
-On successful customer creation, PayPal returns the customer ID you entered in external_id.
+Use a valid access token and make a POST call to the/v1/commerce/billing/customers endpoint.
+Include the following parameters:

 |---|---|